 Metroid Prime 4 wishlist – What we’d love to see

 Metroid Prime 1, 2 and 3 were huge games, especially for their time.
 Throughout their duration Samus Aran would explore a range of different planets, all of which felt utterly unique in their challenge and visual style.

 We’d love to see the fourth instalment present a world that is even bigger.
-A setting filled with enemies, puzzles and secrets to discover would work perfectly on Nintendo Switch, lending each session a sense of rewarding progression.
-It doesn’t need to be a traditional open-world, but something far more vast than previous entries.
+A setting filled with enemies, puzzles, and secrets to discover would work perfectly on Nintendo Switch, lending each session a sense of rewarding progression.
+It doesn’t need to be a traditional open-world, but something far vaster than previous entries.

 Help catch up new players